 Sweet potato slips quickly establish in any good garden soil, ideally planted through black polythene for extra warmth.
 Can also be grown in pots.
 Regular feeding and watering essential.
 Lift in late autumn and store in a warm place.

 pack of 10 slips each of both varieties.

-Please order by 30th May.
-Delivery Late April to June.
+Please order by 31st May.
+Delivery late April-June.
 Delivery to UK addresses only.

 It is important to follow the growing instructions that will come with your slips as soon as you take delivery.
 They can sometimes look a little sorry for themselves after being posted but rest assured they should perk up nicely when treated as per the instructions.